mratsim/blocksmith/architecture_phase0.md

   - It has been multithreaded, with a the Rewinder service managing a pool of temporary beacon state "RewinderWorker". and distributing the attestation validation, block validation and head block requests asynchronously on a ready "RewinderWorker".
-- The block pool tables and caches duties are moved to a HotDB and StagingDB
+- The block pool tables and caches duties are moved to a HotDB and QuarantinedDB
   - This makes the core part of the firewall stateless
   - Storage is separate from logic and both are easier to optimize independently.
 - The HotDB will only hold the blockchains DAG since the last finalized block.